 - (for example a metadata discovery tool may analyse the data content to determine the types and range of values it contains and, maybe determine a quality score for the data).

 Some metadata discovery may occur when the asset is first cataloged.
-For example, the schema of an asset may be stored through the Data Platform OMAS API.
-This schema may have been automatically extracted by a metadata extractor connector hosted in Egeria’s Data Platform Server which then calls the Data Platform OMAS to store the metadata.
+For example, the schema of an asset may be stored through the Data Manager OMAS API.
+This schema may have been automatically extracted by a metadata extractor connector hosted in Egeria’s Data Platform Server which then calls the Data Manager OMAS to store the metadata.